Fructose: Chemical structure

-Chemical properties
+Chemical reactions

-Fructose is a 6-carbon polyhydroxyketone.
-Crystalline fructose adopts a cyclic six-membered structure, called β--fructopyranose, owing to the stability of its hemiketal and internal hydrogen-bonding.
-In solution, fructose exists as an equilibrium mixture of the tautomers β--fructopyranose, β--fructofuranose, α--fructofuranose, α--fructopyranose and keto--fructose (the non-cyclic form).

-The distribution of -fructose tautomers in solution is related to several variables, such as solvent and temperature. -Fructopyranose and -fructofuranose distributions in water have been identified multiple times as roughly 70% fructopyranose and 22% fructofuranose.

-Reactions

 Fructose and fermentation

-Fructose may be anaerobically fermented by yeast or bacteria.
-Yeast enzymes convert sugar (sucrose, glucose, or fructose, but not lactose) to ethanol and carbon dioxide.
+Fructose may be anaerobically fermented by yeast and bacteria.
+Yeast enzymes convert sugar (sucrose, glucose, and fructose, but not lactose) to ethanol and carbon dioxide.
 Some of the carbon dioxide produced during fermentation will remain dissolved in water, where it will reach equilibrium with carbonic acid.
 The dissolved carbon dioxide and carbonic acid produce the carbonation in some fermented beverages, such as champagne.

 Fructose and Maillard reaction

 Fructose undergoes the Maillard reaction, non-enzymatic browning, with amino acids.
 Because fructose exists to a greater extent in the open-chain form than does glucose, the initial stages of the Maillard reaction occur more rapidly than with glucose.
 Therefore, fructose has potential to contribute to changes in food palatability, as well as other nutritional effects, such as excessive browning, volume and tenderness reduction during cake preparation, and formation of mutagenic compounds.

 Dehydration

-Fructose readily dehydrates to give hydroxymethylfurfural ("HMF", C_{6}H_{6}O_{3}), which can be processed into liquid dimethylfuran (C_{6}H_{8}O).
+Fructose can be dehydrated to give hydroxymethylfurfural ("HMF", C_{6}H_{6}O_{3}), which can be processed into liquid dimethylfuran (C_{6}H_{8}O).

-This process, in the future, may become part of a low-cost, carbon-neutral system to produce replacements for petrol and diesel from plants.
+This conversion has long been proposed, not implemented, as a route to green fuels.